Cookies | Almonds | Polenta

 - 154g butter (11 tbsp), cold and cubed

 Ideal for rolling out cookie dough, pie crust and pasta!

 - Place the almonds in a non-stick frying pan and heat over a medium heat, stirring them frequently until they turn golden brown and start to smell nutty (2-3 minutes).
 Cool completely and grind finely in a food processor.

 - Combine the flour, sugar, salt, ground almonds, polenta and finely chopped rosemary leaves in a medium bowl.
 Add the cubed butter and rub into the dry ingredients until the mixture looks like coarse breadcrumbs.

 - Add the egg yolks and grated lemon zest and form a smooth and compact dough.
 Wrap in cling film and place in the fridge for about 30 minutes to rest.

-- Sprinkle some polenta on the work surface and roll out the dough until it's about 1.5 - 2 mm thick.
-Cut the dough using a round cookie cutter and place the cookies on a baking tray covered with baking paper.
+- Sprinkle some polenta on the work surface and roll out the dough until it's about 1.5-2 mm thick.
+Cut the dough using a small cookie cutter and place the cookies on the baking sheet.

-- Bake in the oven for about 5 - 6 minutes or until they start to brown.
-Take the baking tray from the oven and leave the cookies for a few minutes to cool then transfer to a cooling rack to cool completely.
+- Bake in the oven for about 5-6 minutes or until they start to brown.
+Take the baking sheet from the oven and leave the cookies for a few minutes to cool then transfer to a cooling rack to cool completely.